 Is your lawn full of bumps, lumps and indentations?
-Then, you probably get quite frustrated every time you need to cut the grass.
-We can also only imagine the nightmare of dodging low spots and protruding mounds, when playing ball with your kids, in between constant mind-the-bump warnings of caution.
-It’s not fun, right?
+Then you probably get quite frustrated every time you need to cut the grass.
+We can also only imagine the nightmare of dodging low spots and protruding mounds when playing ball with your kids, in between constant mind-the-bump warnings.
+It’s not fun, is it?

 Well then, this post is for you!
 We continue our lawn maintenance series with an expert guide on how to level a lawn.
 You’ll learn about the different methods of evening out your grassed plot, depending on the extent of the issue.